 We know that there are many health benefits for guinea pigs if they eat bananas but everything above the normal limit especially the potassium in the bananas can cause serious problems.

 This is why it is recommended to give them bananas ones or twice a week in small amounts.
 One or three slices can be enough for them.
 Just keep in mind they are very small compared to us and we can’t give them a whole or a half of the banana.
 As for the banana peels well if the guinea pig even likes them you can’t just throw the whole banana peel in the cage.
 Also, one or two small pieces should do the trick.

 Just be careful because the fiber and the sugar in them can really hurt your guinea pig.

 What Will Happen If My Guinea Pig Eat Too Much of the Banana?

-So, can guinea pigs eat bananas?
-As we previously established the answer is yes.
 The most important thing to understand when giving your guinea pig bananas is that they should be given occasionally as a treat and not as a regular part of the diet.
-Love your pet and always do some research before giving him new food.
+Love your pet and always do some research before giving him a new food.
 When you give him a new type of food always keep track of your guinea pigs behavior in order to see how his body reacts to the new food.